tborys/dotfiles/README.md

 The ```--recrusve``` flag tells git to include any submodule directories (since [1.6.5](http://git-scm.com/docs/git-clone/1.6.5)).
 For older versions of git, you must run ```git submodule update --init``` in the root dotfiles directory to download the submodules, otherwise their directories will be empty.

-Then symlink the files into your $HOME directory, prepending a dot to each one, for example:
+Then symlink the files into your $HOME directory, prepending a dot to each one.
+For example:

 ```
 ln -s /Users/[yourname]/dotfiles/bash_profile /Users/[yourname]/.bash_profile